KarimAshraf1995/ElmalzmaWatermarkRemover/README.md

-ElmalzmaDechiper
+ElmalzmaWatermarkRemover
 =======
-ElmalzmaDechiper is a python script that removes the annoying watermark that is typically found at your studying sheets using OpenCV
+ElmalzmaWatermarkRemover is a python script that removes the annoying watermark that is typically found at your studying sheets using OpenCV

 ## Running the script (basic instructions)
 * you need to install python 3